jakobringler/blog/content/notes/PCA Dejitter.md

 npoints(0)/ch("../foreach_end5/iterations")
 ```

  PCA then "invents" one or more components that can be thought of as blendshapes.
 Creating one component creates one blendshape that best fits all of the input samples.
-Creating more gives you multiple blendshapes that you can later mix and match to rebuild a specific pose.
+Creating more gives we multiple blendshapes that we can later mix and match to rebuild a specific pose.
 #### Projecting and Reconstructing

 Now that we have our components we can compute a weight for each by projecting our original pose onto the new subspace.
-Sounds complicated, but all you need to do is pipe your geometry to the first input and the components to the second one.
+Sounds complicated, but all we need to do is pipe our geometry to the first input and the components to the second one.
 Set the node to `project` and set the `points per sample` to the geometry point count (`npoints(0)`).
 Make sure to disable `include mean weight`, which is the 0th component (an average of all other ones).

 We now have a list of weights that correspond to the components.
 This can be thought of as blendshape weights in this case.
 Applying those and adding the components together should return an almost identical result to the input.